 So, to save you some of the pain I went through, and help reduce confusion and clarify your thinking, I've put together this list of features to look for, as well as a downloadable craft tent comparison chart to help you keep track of details as you research different brands.

-Depending on your needs, some factors will be more important to you than others when comparing craft tents.
-For example, there is often a trade-off between tent weight and sturdiness, so sturdier tents are heavier.
+Depending on your needs, some factors will be more important to you than others.
+For example, there is often a trade-off between tent weight and sturdiness.
+Generally, sturdier tents are also heavier tents.
 Will you be doing a lot of shows, and your tent needs to stand up to a lot of wear and tear?
 Then the heavier but sturdier tent may be a good choice for you.
 Perhaps you won't have help and are unable to lift heavy items easily.
 If that's the case, you may need to go with the lighter tent and trade off some durability.

 You need to consider your own needs and expectations for the 10 x 10 canopy you are going to buy, and review those factors that apply to your own situation.